Psychodeath42/classwork_repo/README.md

 11/8/24<br>
 not many new changes, just cleared up some of the errors from the w3 validator<br>
 the ones left aren't actually breaking the website and aren't something i care about fixing<br>
+13/8/24<br>
+fixed a few broken links, improved the about me page.